TwitchLib/TwitchLib.Unity/README.md

 ## About
 TwitchLib repository representing all code belonging to the implementation of TwitchLib for Unity.
 Maintained primarily by LuckyNoS7evin & GameDevCompany.

-* **TwitchClientUnity**: Handles chat and whisper Twitch services.
+* **Client**: Handles chat and whisper Twitch services.
 Complete with a suite of events that fire for virtually every piece of data received from Twitch.
 Helper methods also exist for replying to whispers or fetching moderator lists.
-* **TwitchAPIUnity**: Complete coverage of v3, v5, and Helix endpoints.
+* **Api**: Complete coverage of v3, v5, and Helix endpoints.
 The API is now a singleton class.
 This class allows fetching all publically accessable data as well as modify Twitch services like profiles and streams.
+Provides also service to check for new follows and if stream is up.
-* **TwitchPubSubUnity**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.
+* **PubSub**: Supports all documented Twitch PubSub topics as well as a few undocumented ones.

 ## Implementing
 Below are basic examples of how to utilize TwitchLib.Unity libraries including Api, Chat Client and PubSub

-### TwitchClientUnity
+### Chat Client for Unity
 ```csharp
 using UnityEngine;
 using TwitchLib.Unity;